chooper/charleshooper.net/source/_posts/2015-11-07-briefly-operator-requirements.markdown

 ---
 #

-On any given day, there are a bajillion people discussing user requirements and prioritizing the work ahead of them based on them.
+On any given day, there are a number of people discussing user requirements and prioritizing the work ahead of them based on them.
 There’s an oft-underrepresented group of users however and those are your operators.
+Typically, the set of things needed by your operators are buried in your project's list of "non-functional requirements", if at all.

 In this brief, I would like to provide you with a de facto set of "operator requirements" for your project.
-This list is likely incomplete and I’m discovering more every day.
+This list is likely incomplete and I'm discovering more every day.
 I may update this post from time to time to add things or clarify them as I journey towards understanding.